-This module considers the relationship between nutrition, health and disease.
-The module provides the student with the opportunity to further develop an understanding of the human body and how good nutritional practices can be effective for good health and disease prevention.
+This module considers the relationship between nutrition and exercise performance.
+The module provides the student with the opportunity to further develop an understanding of the human body and how appropriate nutritional practices can be effective for exercise performance and overall health and wellbeing.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 In this section

 The A Level requirement for this course is BBC to include A Level Grade B in at least one of Biology, Chemistry, Mathematics, Physical Education, Physics, Psychology, Sports Studies or Double Award Science.